 C-Mill is a leading technology and services firm in the cutting production of complex parts for the medical technology, watch, fluid systems, aerospace and technology markets.
 The firm provides manufacturing advice to customers in the early stages of product development, and for those performing highprecision production of complex parts using high-speed milling technologies.

 When C-Mill was established in 1997, high-speed cutting (HSC) was a brand-new mechanical technology so it was not in widespread use in production environments.
-Five years earlier, machining expert Patrick Ziswiler, managing director of C-Mill Technologie AG (C-Mill), had deployed NX™ software, a computer-aided design and manufacturing (CAD/CAM) software solution from product lifecycle management (PLM) specialist Siemens PLM Software.
+Five years earlier, machining expert Patrick Ziswiler, managing director of C-Mill Technologie AG (C-Mill), had deployed NX™ software, a computer-aided design and manufacturing (CAD/CAM) software solution from product lifecycle management (PLM) specialist Siemens Digital Industries Software.

 “The idea behind C-Mill is to combine these software technologies with high-speed milling, hence the name,” says Ziswiler.
 “This allowed us to offer customers a combination of top precision and short turnaround that was virtually unknown at the time.”

 C-Mill proved a success, particularly with customers in the medical equipment and aerospace industries.
 They typically have demanding quality requirements, handle comparatively low quantities on tight deadlines and often use exotic materials that are difficult to machine, such as titanium, Inconel® and tantalum.

 “Using NX software to create a digital twin of both the parts to produce and the production equipment, we can develop and verify machining strategies well in advance of the production process,” Ziswiler explains.
 “This allows us to provide valuable advice to customers during the early stages of product creation so they can modify the designs for improved manufacturability.”